U.S. Visas

 Types Available: Regular, Diplomatic and Official.

-Fees: RM200 for normal passport
+Fees: RM200 for regular passports

 Document Name: Malaysian International Passport